diskoverdata/diskover-community/README.md

 ## Config file

 Diskcover will read a local config file (`diskover.cfg`).
 Here you can exclude any directories and files you don't want to index separated by comma.
-Elasticsearch hostname (endpoint) and index name are also set here.
+Elasticsearch hostname (endpoint), port and index name are also set here.

 ```
 [excluded_dirs]